oceanless/COMP-2537-Assignment-4/tutorial.md

 # Step 12a.
 Add a timer to the game.
 # Step 12b.
 Show the time in the header.
 # Step 13.
 Add a reset button to the game.
+# Step 14.
+Add a start button to the game.